Wro\'nskian algebra and Broadhurst-Roberts quadratic relations: algebra

-We can directly compute $ (\pmb{\boldsymbol\sigma}_{2k})_{1,b},b\in \mathbb Z\cap[2,k]$ from our knowledge of $ -(\pmb{\boldsymbol\sigma}_{2k})_{b,1},b\in \mathbb Z\cap[2,k]$.
+We can directly compute $ (\mathbf S_{2k})_{1,b},b\in \mathbb Z\cap[2,k]$ from our knowledge of $ -(\mathbf S_{2k})_{b,1},b\in \mathbb Z\cap[2,k]$.

-We can deduce $ (\pmb{\boldsymbol\sigma}_{2k})_{a,b}=0$ for $ a,b\in \mathbb Z\cap(\{1\}\cup[k+2,2k])$ from Proposition \ref{prop:u0_sum}(b).\qedhere\end{enumerate}\end{proof}
+We can deduce $ (\mathbf S_{2k})_{a,b}=0$ for $ a,b\in \mathbb Z\cap(\{1\}\cup[k+2,2k])$ from Proposition \ref{prop:u0_sum}(b).\qedhere\end{enumerate}\end{proof}

-At this point, we have verified all the statements in Theorem \ref{thm:W_alg}, effectively proving the following matrix inversions for $ u\in(0,1)$: which in turn, can be recast into the following alternative formulations of quadratic relations for off-shell Bessel moments:
+At this point, we have verified all the statements in Theorem \ref{thm:W_alg}, effectively proving the following matrix inversion for $ u\in(0,1)$: which in turn, can be recast into the following alternative formulation of quadratic relations for off-shell Bessel moments: